Jimmy Lai: National security law and prosecution

 In September 2024, a group claiming to be Lai's international legal team stated that they had submitted an urgent complaint to the UN Special Rapporteur on Torture.
 The complaint alleged that Lai receives only 50 minutes of outdoor exercise daily in prison, lacking necessary physical activity and sunlight exposure.
 It was also claimed that Lai, who has diabetes, has experienced weight loss since incarceration and is not receiving adequate treatment.
 Additionally, the team asserted that as a devout Catholic, Lai has been denied the opportunity to receive Holy Communion since the start of his trial.
 This complaint garnered attention from overseas media outlets.

-On September 27, 2024, Robertsons, the Hong Kong law firm representing Lai, issued a statement clarifying that Lai is receiving appropriate treatment in prison.
+On 27 September 2024, Robertsons, the Hong Kong law firm representing Lai, issued a statement clarifying that Lai is receiving appropriate treatment in prison.
 The statement emphasised that although Lai cannot see the sky directly from his cell, he can still access sunlight through the corridor windows outside his cell.
 Furthermore, he is allowed approximately one hour of exercise daily in a designated area.
 The statement also noted that Lai is aware he can receive Holy Communion through special arrangements with the Correctional Services Department, which requires a priest to hold a Mass specifically for him.
 However, due to the inconvenience of this arrangement, no request has yet been made by the priest.

-In October 2024, president-elect Donald Trump, during an interview with a host who said that Lai was "very important to America's Catholics and the world's Catholics" and asked whether Trump would speak to CCP general secretary Xi Jinping about "getting Jimmy Lai out and out of the country," replied "100 per cent yes."
+In October 2024, presidential candidate Donald Trump, during an interview with a host who said that Lai was "very important to America's Catholics and the world's Catholics" and asked whether Trump would speak to CCP general secretary Xi Jinping about "getting Jimmy Lai out and out of the country," replied "100 per cent yes."
 Trump said that it would be "so easy" to free Lai from prison.

 Hong Kong activist Jimmy Lai denied allegations of seeking foreign interference during his national security trial, stating he only advocated for support of Hong Kong's freedoms.
 If convicted, he faces life imprisonment.

 During his testimony in November 2024, Lai said he might have asked U.S. officials to sanction Beijing and Hong Kong.
 He has been asked to explain his meetings with then-U.S. Secretary of State Mike Pompeo and vice-president Mike Pence.
 According to Apple Daily, on a talk show hosted by former lawmaker Albert Ho, Lai said he asked the American government to sanction certain Chinese and Hong Kong politicians.
 Lai has also distanced himself from the international lobbying group "Fight for Freedom, Stand with Hong Kong", saying that he only met with the group's leaders to persuade them not to resort to violence during protests.
 Lai's attorneys have been targeted by phishing attempts, rape threats, and death threats.

+Prior to his conviction in 2026, during custody for over five years, Lai suffered health issues including heart palpitations, high blood pressure and diabetes.
+The government claimed he had volunteered for solitary confinement.